 Look to the George collection for on-trend work-wear and Metro7 is our pick for slightly more casual (but stylish) apparel.

 We’ve given lots of press to Norma Kamali’s line and with good reason — it’s versatile, stylish, and super inexpensive — in a word, a winner.
 And for the juniors, we’d recommend the new L.e.i. collection for teen-centric denim and tops.

-Know When to Shop.
 Obviously, avoid weekends and evenings wherever possible.
-However, there’s more to it than that—Walmart stores generally get shipments and restock nightly, so for the best selection, you should arrive early in the a.m. (stop on the way to work), and for markdowns and clearance?
-Walmart’s mark down schedules differ from store to store, so don’t be afraid to ask your local store manager for their particular markdown/clearance schedule.
+However, there’s more to it than that.
+Walmart stores generally get shipments and restock nightly, so for the best selection, you should arrive early in the a.m. (stop on the way to work).
+And for markdowns and clearance?
+Walmart’s markdown schedules differ from store to store, so don’t be afraid to ask your local store manager for their particular markdown/clearance schedule.

-Take Advantage of Site to Store Shipping.
-If you can’t find what you want in your local store but see it online, Wal-Mart offers FREE site to store shipping—meaning you can go online, order items with the Site to Store logo, select site to store under your shipping options, pick your location, and wait for an email telling you it’s arrived.
-All you have to do is head to the store to pick it up and pay the regular retail price—no shipping charges.
+If you can’t find what you want in your local store but see it online, Walmart offers free site-to-store shipping.
+You can go online, order items and select site to store under your shipping options, pick your location, and wait for an email telling you it’s arrived.
+All you have to do is head to the store to pick it up and pay the regular retail price.
+No shipping charges!

-Organic Clothing.
-Walmart, like many other retailers, is attempting (slowly) to get on the organic clothing bandwagon—and while the offerings are slim, if buying organic is important to you, Walmart stocks a range of apparel items for women, men, kids and babies made with organic cotton (or, interestingly, things like this t-shirt made from cotton and polyester made from recycled Coca Cola bottles—really.).
+Walmart, like many other retailers, is attempting (slowly) to get on the organic clothing bandwagon.
+And while the offerings are slim, if buying organic is important to you, Walmart stocks a range of apparel items for women, men, kids and babies made with organic cotton (or, interestingly, things like this t-shirt made from cotton and polyester made from recycled Coca Cola bottles.).